centrifuge/cps/cps/CP5/Appendices/proposal-template.md

 ## Section 2: Credit Experience

 **Capital Markets**:
-* Please elaborate on your off-chain capital markets relationships, their familiarity with crypto and specifically DeFi, and their inclination to finance your debt offering via Centrifuge
+* Please elaborate on your off-chain capital markets relationships, their familiarity with crypto and specifically DeFi, and their inclination to finance your debt offering via Centrifuge.

 **Origination**:
 * **History**: Describe your originations history over the past 2 years and give insight into scale and performance.